Labour Party (UK): Majority to minority (1974–1979)

 In March 1974 Wilson was appointed prime minister for a second time; he called a snap election in October 1974, which gave Labour a small majority.
-During his second term as prime minister, Wilson oversaw the referendum that confirmed the UK's membership of the European Communities.
+During his second tenure as prime minister, Wilson oversaw the referendum that confirmed the UK's membership of the European Communities.

 When Wilson suddenly announced his retirement in March 1976, Callaghan defeated five other candidates to be elected Leader of the Labour Party; he was appointed prime minister on 5 April 1976.
 By now Labour had lost its narrow majority.
 To stay in power Callaghan made a confidence and supply agreement with the Liberal Party.
 While this initially proved stable, it could not survive in the face of major industrial disputes and widespread strikes in the 1978-79 "Winter of Discontent", as well as the defeat of the referendum on devolution for Scotland.
 Minor parties joined the Conservatives to pass a motion of no-confidence in Callaghan on 28 March 1979.
 Callaghan led Labour to defeat at the 1979 election and was replaced by Conservative Margaret Thatcher.
 The 1979 defeat marked the beginning of 18 years in opposition for the Labour Party, the longest in its history.
 According to historian Kenneth O. Morgan, the fall of Callaghan meant the passing of an old obsolete system, as well as the end of corporatism, Keynesian spending programmes, subsidised welfare payments, and labour union power.